A system model of a single-position radar system with multiple targets

 paramRadarMT = calcParams();

-The model allows flexible adjustment of the antenna array of the transmitter and receiver, including: type of element, geometry of the antenna array (an example of setting the parameters of the antenna array are shown in the figure below):
+Flexible configuration of the antenna array of the transmitter and receiver is possible in the model, including: element type, antenna array geometry (an example of setting antenna array parameters is shown in the figure below):

-Additionally, it is possible to visualise the directional diagram of the antenna array (AA) using the function pattern().
-Let's build it, taking as a basis the geometry from the figure above:
+Additionally, it is possible to visualize the ** radiation pattern** of the antenna array (AR) using the function pattern().
+Let's build it based on the geometry from the picture above.:

 # задание антенного элемента